What is a cryptosystem?

-To help keep data secure, cryptosystems incorporate the algorithms for key generation, encryption and decryption techniques.
-At the heart of cryptographic operations is a cryptographic key, a string of bits used by a cryptographic algorithm to transform plain text into ciphertext or the reverse.
+To keep data secure, cryptosystems incorporate the algorithms for key generation, encryption and decryption techniques.
+At the heart of cryptographic operations is a cryptographic key, a string of bits used by a cryptographic algorithm to transform plaintext into ciphertext or the reverse.
 The key is part of the variable data provided as input to a cryptographic algorithm to execute this sort of operation.
 The cryptographic scheme's security depends on the security of the keys used.

-Components of cryptosystems
+Components of a cryptosystem

-A basic cryptosystem includes the following components:
+A basic cryptosystem includes the following: